Who may benefit from a rhinoplasty?

-Deep Vein Thrombosis (also known as DVTs or clots in the veins of the legs) can also occur which can break off and travel to the lungs (also known as a pulmonary embolus) which can, although very rare, be life threatening.
+Deep Vein Thrombosis (also known as DVTs or clots in the veins of the legs) can also occur which can break off and travel to the lungs (also known as a pulmonary embolus) which can, although very rare, be life-threatening.

 Bleeding, particularly heavy nose bleeds, can happen shortly after the operation or even up to 10 days later.
 This may require hospital treatment.
 Infection may require antibiotics and if any synthetic material has been used to build up the nose, this might have to be removed.

-Specific to rhinoplasty, it is possible that there may be altered sense of smell after the operation or difficulty breathing through your nose.
+Specific to rhinoplasty, it is possible that there may be an altered sense of smell after the operation or difficulty breathing through your nose.

 Surgery involving the nasal septum can be complicated by haematoma, infection or perforation of the septum.
-In a few cases these problems can be permanent.
+In a few cases, these problems can be permanent.

-The sensation in the skin of the nose may also be changed and in particular the tip may feel numb.
+The sensation in the skin of the nose may also be changed and in particular, the tip may feel numb.
 Even after surgery, some patients will be dissatisfied with the outcome and a second operation may be required to make adjustments.